geo6/geocoder-php-geo6-poi-provider/README.md

 > [Geocoder PHP](https://github.com/geocoder-php/Geocoder) is a PHP library which helps you build geo-aware applications by providing a powerful abstraction layer for geocoding manipulations.

-This is the "Geo-6" provider for the [Geocoder PHP](https://github.com/geocoder-php/Geocoder).
+This is the "Geo-6 POI" provider for the [Geocoder PHP](https://github.com/geocoder-php/Geocoder).

 **Coverage:** Belgium
 **API:** <https://api.geo6.be/>